C2OO13/NOQue-X/README.md

 - Only the authenticated users who are students of the class can receive the Questions from respective teacher & are able to send responses

-- Also secured web sockets connections througout the Lecture
+- Also secured websockets connections throughout the Lecture

 ### Challanges we ran into